Self-care continues to be a popular buzzword.

 But while it persistently grabs headlines, it also remains a fuzzy concept.

-Though a relatively new phenomenon in the West, self-care has a much older tradition in far Eastern cultures, reaching back to antiquity.
-Marked by a preventative rather than a reactive approach to health, many Asian cultures seek to manage our energy economies before they become depleted.
+Though a relatively new phenomenon in the West, self-care has a much older tradition in Eastern cultures, reaching back to antiquity.
+Marked by a preventive rather than reactive approach to health, many Asian cultures seek to manage our energy economies before they become depleted.

-The therapeutics of Traditional Chinese Medicine, for example, revolves around preventing the exhaustion or blockage of “qi,” our vital life energy.
-Qigong, meditation, and yoga are all techniques designed to restore our inner balance and to prevent us from burning out.
+The therapeutics of Traditional Chinese medicine, for example, revolve around preventing the exhaustion or blockage of “qi,” our vital life energy.
+Qigong, meditation, and yoga are all techniques designed to restore our inner balance and prevent us from burning out.

-Combining self-soothing and relaxation with resilience-enhancing strategies, Western-style self-care, too, promotes a proactive approach to our physical and mental wellbeing (see Lee, 2019).
+Combining self-soothing and relaxation with resilience-enhancing strategies, Western-style self-care, too, promotes a proactive approach to our physical and mental wellbeing (Skovholt & Trotter-Mathison, 2011).

-A sustainable and holistic investment in our minds and bodies, it includes taking good care of our physical health – most notably, by eating healthily, exercising, and sleeping well.
+Self-care is a sustainable and holistic investment in our minds and bodies.
+It includes taking good care of our physical health, most notably by eating healthily, exercising, and sleeping well.
 But it also entails looking after our minds and emotions, which can take the form of setting time aside for activities that nourish our spirits and learning to understand how we can best replenish our energies.

 Why Is Self-Care So Important?

 If we do not practice basic self-care, we may quite simply burn out.
-We will be unable to decompress and to find outlets for our stressors.
-The less good care we take of ourselves, the less we will have to give, for, from an empty cup, we cannot pour.
+We will be unable to decompress or find outlets for our stressors.
+The worse we take care of ourselves, the less we will have to give.
+As the saying goes: ‘from an empty cup, we cannot pour.’

 First and foremost, we need to understand our true needs.
-What restores us and what does not differs substantially from person to person, depending on our tastes and preferences.
+What does and does not restore us differs substantially from person to person, depending on our tastes and preferences.
 Our key task is to stimulate our clients to reflect on what it is that they need – their own unique and special sets of self-care activities.

 The second core part of self-care is about managing the way we talk to ourselves.
-Denise Fournier (2019) rightly highlights the importance of adjusting our self-talk as a crucial component of self-care.
-For there is nothing more energy-draining and destructive than our inner critic, the bullying voice that tells us we are lacking.
+Riegel and colleagues (2017) rightly highlights the importance of adjusting our self-talk as a crucial component of self-care.
+For there is nothing more energy draining and destructive than our inner critic, the bullying voice that tells us we are lacking.

 To take better care of ourselves, we need to work on cultivating a kinder, more compassionate voice.
-Awareness-raising and self-compassion (see Neff 2004), then, are the central features of self-care.
+Awareness raising and self-compassion (Neff, 2004), then, are the central features of self-care.

 Our 5 Favorite Self-Care Worksheets

 A solid starting point for embarking on a self-care journey is to take an inventory of how good we are at it already.
-The Self-Care Assessment questionnaire by TherapistAid breaks self-care down into physical, psychological, social, spiritual, and professional self-care.
+This Self-Care Checkup breaks self-care down into physical, psychological, social, spiritual, and professional self-care.
 Checking how we score in each domain provides a good first indication for what we should prioritize.

 Next, we are invited to think of how we speak to ourselves when we are struggling.
-Do we notice a difference between the way we talk to ourselves and the way we would speak to a friend about whom we care?
+Is there a difference between the way we talk to ourselves and the way we would speak to a friend we care about?
 If so, why?
-The aim is to treat ourselves as caringly and kindly as we would treat our friends.
+The aim is to treat ourselves with as much care and kindness as we would treat our friends.

 As a next step, Neff asks us to soften this inner judge and to reframe the observations it makes in a friendlier, more positive way.
 We may even want to supplement endearing and understanding self-talk with warm physical gestures.

-PositivePsychology.com’s Self-Care Vision Board is particularly well-suited for younger clients.
-This tool is available for free as part of our 3 Self-Compassion Exercises Pack (PDF), which you can download here.
+PositivePsychology.com’s Self-Care Vision Board is particularly well suited for younger clients.
+This tool is available for free as part of our three Self-Compassion Exercises Pack, which you can download here.